Sonic 3 & Knuckles

 Ice Cap Breakable Block

 Some strange platform that isn't placed in any level, but the graphics fit perfectly with Launch Base Zone.
-It has no movement on its own when placed, and needs specific Pro Action Replay codes to do so.
-To enable it, use the PAR code 1EFC52:1200 and it will replace the first ring monitor in Act 1.
+It has no movement on its own when placed, and needs specific Pro Action Replay (PAR) codes to do so.
+To enable it, use the Pro Action Replay (PAR) code 1EFC52:1200 and it will replace the first ring monitor in Act 1.
 From there, enter FFF7E0:00FF to make it move down, and FFF7E0:0000 to make it return to its original position.

 Even when locked on with Sonic 3, some sounds still go unused.